Advanced Scope Usage

 Add a concurrent scope parent to the location selector:

-func LocationSelector(update func(ctx context.Context, city int)) gox.Comp {
+func LocationSelector(apply func(ctx context.Context, city int)) gox.Comp {

 /* ... */